Grace-YuGuo/book-shelf-full-stack/README.md

 ## Agile development

-For the development of book_shelf, Agile methodology used to ensure iterative and efficient progress throughout the project lifecycle.
+In the development life-cycle of book_shelf, Agile methodology was used to ensure iterative and efficient progress throughout the project development.
 Central to this approach was the utilization of a Kanban board hosted on GitHub Projects.
 You can view the project board as: [KANBAN Board](https://github.com/users/Grace-YuGuo/projects/6).

  -![Kanban Mockup](documentation/screenshots/Kanban_board.webp)